faelb/mjamChecker/README.md

 Just use pip with the requirements.txt for your own python installation or for a venv to get the missing packages, and then run the python script.
+(This will install all the missing PyPI packages for your python environment)

 ## Usage